smartcontractkit/documentation/docs/chainlink-keepers/utility-contracts.md

 > Aside from certain features listed below, only owners can withdraw funds and pause or unpause the contract.
 If the contract is paused or unpaused, it will affect `checkUpkeep`, `performUpkeep`, and `topUp` functions.

 # Functions
-Functions denoted with an asterisk (`*`) denote features that only the owner can change.
+Functions with an asterisk (`*`) denote features that only the owner can change.
 Click on each function to learn more about its parameters and design patterns:

 | Function Name                   | Description                                                          |
 | ------------------------------- | -------------------------------------------------------------------- |